sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 . . .

 ::: center
-All but 137 queries are known to give the same results in ANNIS 4 [TODO is this good or bad?]
+All but 137 queries are known to give the same results in ANNIS 4
 :::

 . . .